Maxzilla60/AC-Lister/README.md

 - Multiple custom lists
 - See species, personality, favorite coffee and birthday at a glance
 - Browser remembers your lists even after refresh *(but not after hard refresh/clearing cache!)*
+- Export and upload your lists from files
 - Easily save your lists as an image

 ## Uhm, there's something wrong...